 Step 2: Measure It

-Now that the rope is cut, you can prep the rope to be threaded and buried.
+Now that the rope line is cut, you can prep the rope to be threaded and buried.
 You can do this task by old school method with a tape and a ball-point pen, but we will be using Factor55’s Fast Fid to make quick work.
 Utilizing the measurements on the Fast Fid, 3/8” rope calls for 20-27” of rope to be buried.
 Measure out to the proper length and make a note of it.

 Insert the end of the rope into the Fast Fid wire basket.
 This works like a classic finger trap.
 Compress the wire basket and insert the rope.
 Then, release tension on the wire basket and it will capture the rope.